 In the years that followed, Coca-Cola, NAPA, Vander Chevrolet of Tomah, and Massey-Ferguson joined the ranks of sponsors, bringing the competition into national prominence with bigger purses and exceptional merchandise awards.
 The most recent competition included 625 vehicles in 27 classes.

 The Pull Today

-This year’s competition includes six sessions, beginning Thursday evening.
+This year’s competition includes five sessions, beginning Thursday evening.
 The Tomah Pull is the only event on the NTPA circuit that hosts every division of competition-twelve–with each division hooking twice.
-That gives us a total of 27 classes competing in six sessions in four days.
+That gives us a total of 27 classes competing in five sessions in three days.
 The Tomah event is the only Truck and Tractor Pull ever aired “live” on national TV.
 TNN broadcasted the Pull “live” in 1997 and 1998.
 It is also featured on the RFD Channel again this year.

 The Monroe County Agricultural Society, the founding organization of the Budweiser Dairyland Super National Tractor Pull, has brought on board more than twenty local organizations to help with the operation of this now nationally recognized event.